Efficiency of ANS Entropy Encoders: ANS Encoders

 Duda's algorithm maintains a priority queue with the following operations: $\mathsf{put}(q, a)$ adds a pair of numbers $(q,a)$ to the queue; $(q,a) = \mathsf{getmin}()$ removes from the queue a pair $(q,a)$ with the smallest value $q$ (breaking ties arbitrarily).
 We first give in Algorithm~\ref{alg:init} simplified Duda's algorithm, which is easier to analyze.

 The array $\mathsf{range}$ corresponding to $\mathsf{shuffle}$ is not needed for the encoder and its construction is added here for the convenience of the reader.

-At every moment during the work of the algorithm, there is only one instance of each letter in the priority queue and, if a letter $a$ was assigned to the array $\mathsf{range}$ exactly $k$ times, then it is represented by the pair $(\frac{n}{f_a}k, a)$ in the queue.
-Therefore, after $f_a$ assignments of $a$ into $\mathsf{range}$, the letter is represented by $(n,a)$ and all other letters $b$ that had less than $f_b$ assignments in $\mathsf{range}$ are represented as $(q,b)$ with $q < n$.
-Hence, in the end, each letter $a$ occurs in $\mathsf{range}$ exactly $f_a$ times.
+At every moment during the work of the algorithm, there is only one instance of each symbol in the priority queue and, if a symbol $a$ was assigned to the array $\mathsf{range}$ exactly $k$ times, then it is represented by the pair $(\frac{n}{f_a}k, a)$ in the queue.
+Therefore, after $f_a$ assignments of $a$ into $\mathsf{range}$, the symbol is represented by $(n,a)$ and all other symbols $b$ that had less than $f_b$ assignments in $\mathsf{range}$ are represented as $(q,b)$ with $q < n$.
+Hence, in the end, each symbol $a$ occurs in $\mathsf{range}$ exactly $f_a$ times.

 Duda's original ``precise initialization'' is the same as Algorithm~\ref{alg:init} except that the operation ``$\mathsf{put}(0, a)$'' from the first loop is changed to ``$\mathsf{put}(\frac{1}{2}\cdot \frac{n}{f_a}, a)$''.
 Its correctness is proved analogously.